Material Testing in Risk Assessments: Evolving Properties That May Increase Risk

 When considering the material safety data sheet, it is important to think about how a process could be correctly designed using such a vague piece of information.
 This, again, depends on the goal of the process.

 Most materials will undergo combustion.
 As humans, we’re not classified as flammable, but we can burn, we are combustible.
 Such questions as the size of the ignition source, the ability to fulfil the fire triangle or the explosion pentagon should all be considered.

-It’s also rare that a MSDS will include dust explosion data, ignition energy data, the conductability or resistivity of the substances.
-The most that is offered is usually a list of things that may be considered incompatible, and this data is really too vague to help design processes or to ensure that they are safe.
+It’s also rare that an MSDS will include dust explosion data, ignition energy data, and the conductibility or resistivity of the substances.
+The most that is offered is usually a list of things that may be considered incompatible, and this data is too vague to help design processes or to ensure that they are safe.

 Along with other improvements, this new revision will also call for the reporting of information on nanomaterials, compounds, and mixtures with endocrine-disrupting capabilities, as well as the addition of Specific Concentration Limits (SCLs), M-factors, and Acute Toxicity Estimates.